atimin/nitpicker/README.rst

 How does it work?
 .........................
-All your tests and run reports are stored in YAML format with the code which they test.
+All your test cases and run reports are stored in YAML format with the code which they test.

 ::